Updated April 8, 2026

 2. Inside luggage tag

-An inside luggage tag is not visible to passersby.
+An inside luggage tag is not visible to a passerby.
 Therefore, it could include information such as your home address and telephone number.
 It could also list the contact information and dates of all your accommodation bookings.
-Slip it into a plastic page protector and put it on top of what’s packed in the main compartment of your bag.
+Slip it into a plastic page protector and place it on top of what’s packed in the main compartment of your bag.
 Post a copy on the fridge or bulletin board for stay-at-home family members or friends.

 inside-luggage-tag-template